Sorcerer

 Additionally, you gain the ability to spend your mana to fuel special abilities, such as Metamagic, abilities granted by your sorcerer Bloodline, or the ones below.

-As an action, you can spend mana up to your Sorcerer levels and roll a d4 for each mana spent.
-You gain a number of temporary hit points equal to the total.
+to imbue it with magic for 1 minute.
+For the duration, the weapon is considered magical for the purpose of overcoming Immunity and Resistance to nonmagical attacks. - Sorcerous Fortitude.
+As an Action, you can spend mana up to your Sorcerer levels and roll a d8 for each mana spent.
+You gain a number of Temporary Hit Points equal to the total.

 Manifestation